Language

 • This request form must be completed by the person who plans to take the medication.

 If you are here to help someone in your life who needs care - thank you!
-Please encourage them to visit our website and personally complete a request here:
+Only the person in need of care is eligible to use our website and services.
+Please encourage that person to visit our website and personally complete the request:

-If no bleeding occurs after taking the medication, contact your midwife or your primary care provider to investigate other possible causes of your missed period.
+If no bleeding occurs after taking the medication, we will recommend that you contact your primary care or gyn provider to investigate other possible causes of your missed period.

 Mifepristone and misoprostol can be stored in a cool, dry place and maintain their effectiveness for up to 2 years.

-We will be available, should you decide to use the medication in the future.
-We can help you determine how many weeks pregnant you are, review any changes to your medical history to confirm that mife and miso are still safe for you, explain how to use the medication and offer support.
+A U.S. licensed provider from our team will be available, should you decide to use the medication in the future.
+We can help you determine how many weeks pregnant you are, review any changes to your medical history to confirm that you are still eligible for medication abortion care at the time of need, explain how to use the medication and offer support.

 Please contact Community Supported Abortion / We Take Care of Us when you plan to take the medication.